 Georgia’s right-of-way laws are designed to keep traffic moving in an orderly way and prevent accidents.
 When drivers don’t follow these rules, T-bone accidents can happen.
 For example, T-bone accidents may occur in these scenarios:

-- A driver runs a red light and hits another vehicle passing through the intersection on a green
+- A driver runs a red light and hits another vehicle passing through the intersection on green.

 How Can a Georgia T-Bone Car Accident Attorney Help You?